eugenius-labs/martian-robots/README.md

 This project is a submission to Red Badger in response to the "Martian Robots" developer programming problem, by Danny Lee (dannyl33@gmail.com).

+## To Do

+* Add proper validation to Planet Dimensions and Command fields
+* Add snapshot testing for rendered components

+## React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts